nosqlbench/nosqlbench/devdocs/devguide/_tosort/project_structurevisual.md

 # NoSQLBench Module Dependencies

-This is viewable in Intellij markdown preview with the optional plugins enabled.
+This is viewable in IntelliJ markdown preview with the optional plugins enabled.

 ```plantuml